 Try it: To test the watermelon hype for yourself, try Yes To Watermelon's Super Fresh Line that includes masks, moisturizer, face wipes, and more.
 ACURE also makes a watermelon and blood orange shampoo and conditioner specifically for "oily, environmental stressed, and workout-heavy hair."

 4. Just add glycolic acid

 Next up, we have glycolic acid.
 You've likely heard of this alpha-hydroxy acid (AHA) before, as it's used in more and more skin care products.
 Glycolic acid has been known to help with facial exfoliation and smoothing, revealing fresh skin and an enhanced glow.
 And this year, glycolic acid is going mainstream as the main ingredient in new cleaners, masks, and exfoliants.

-Try it: ACURE has a bunch of glycolic acid products, including their Resurfacing Glycolic + Unicorn Root cleanser, Inter-Gly-Lactic Flash Mask, and Dewey All-Day moisturizer.
+Try it: ACURE has a bunch of glycolic acid products, including their Resurfacing Glycolic + Unicorn Root cleanser and Dewey All-Day moisturizer.
 Pacifica also makes these Glowing Glycolic Acid, Orange & Vanilla Makeup Removing Wipes, and for some exfoliating action, Yes To Grapefruit makes a Glow-Boosting Daily Exfoliating Tonic.

 5. Allover body masks

 And last but not least, the final beauty trend Whole Foods Market is calling for 2020 is body masks.
 That's right—our faces aren't the only thing that deserve a little TLC!
 (Please note this review of a sheet mask for your literal bottom.)